oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

-# oci-arch-queue-oke-demo (provider app)
+# oci-arch-queue-oke-demo (Producer app)

 [![License: UPL](https://img.shields.io/badge/license-UPL-green)](https://img.shields.io/badge/license-UPL-green) [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=oracle-devrel_oci-arch-queue-oke-demo)](https://sonarcloud.io/dashboard?id=oracle-devrel_oci-arch-queue-oke-demo)

 ## Introduction

-The following document describes how to create the provider application in the demo.
+The following document describes how to create the Producer application in the demo.
 This application generates a pushes the content into the queue.
 It is designed to be run anywhere (local desktop or VM, for example).

 ## Getting Started